yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 .. _Running_discussions:

 *********************
-Run a discussion
+Run a Discussion
 *********************

-On an ongoing basis, discussion administrators run the course discussions by making contributions and guiding student posts into threads.
+On an ongoing basis, the members of your discussion team run the course discussion by making contributions, endorsing responses, and guiding student messages into pertinent threads.
 Techniques that you can use throughout your course to make discussions successful follow.

 ========================
 Seed a Discussion